Modern Foreign Languages - MFL

 Language also lies at the heart of ideas about individual identity and community, and learning another language can do a great deal to shape children’s ideas in this area as well as giving them a new perspective on their own language.

-Language teaching at Parklee Community School intends to provide opportunities for the children to:
+Language teaching at Parklee Community School is taught using the KAPOW scheme of work and intends to provide opportunities for the children to:

 • Foster an interest in learning other languages.